 Jessica Rosenworcel ’97, a commissioner at the Federal Communications Commission (FCC), was named acting FCC chairwoman.
 Before joining the FCC, she was senior communications counsel for the US Senate Committee on Commerce, Science, and Transportation.

-Richard Sauber ’77, a name partner at Robbins, Russell, Englert, Orseck & Untereiner & Sauber, was nominated to serve as general counsel at the Department of Veteran Affairs.
+Richard Sauber ’77, formerly a name partner at Robbins, Russell, Englert, Orseck & Untereiner & Sauber, is now general counsel at the Department of Veteran Affairs.
 A former federal prosecutor, Sauber was previously a partner at Fried, Frank, Harris, Shriver & Jacobson, chairing the firm’s Washington, DC litigation department.

-Robert Silvers ’06, a partner at Paul Hastings, has been nominated to serve as under secretary for strategy, policy, and plans in the US Department of Homeland Security (DHS).
+Robert Silvers ’06, formerly a partner at Paul Hastings, is under secretary for strategy, policy, and plans in the US Department of Homeland Security (DHS).
 During the Obama administration, Silvers served as DHS deputy chief of staff and then as assistant secretary for cyber policy.
 He teaches as an adjunct professor in the MS in Cybersecurity Risk and Strategy Program co-offered by NYU Law and NYU Tandon School of Engineering.

-Michael Waldman ’87, president of NYU Law’s Brennan Center for Justice, has been named to the Presidential Commission on the Supreme Court of the United State.
+Michael Waldman ’87, president of NYU Law’s Brennan Center for Justice, serves on the Presidential Commission on the Supreme Court of the United State.
 The author of The Fight to Vote and The Second Amendment: A Biography, Waldman served as director of speechwriting for President Bill Clinton.

 Jenny Yang ’96, nonresident fellow in the Center on Labor, Human Services, and Population at the Urban Institute and former US Equal Employment Opportunity Commission chair, was named director of the US Department of Labor's Office of Federal Contract Compliance Programs.